dy/subscript/plan.md

 * [x] Generalize operator registering

+* [ ] Recognize false, 0 and '' as results of successfully parsed expressions

 * [ ] Hide skip, expr, compile as args for defining tokens functions?
   + shorter exports
   + easier extending dialects - no need to import parse/eval internals